GabrielaMoralesS/EKDI-atlas/README.md

 GBIF source data DOI: **[10.15468/dl.evgrnx](https://doi.org/10.15468/dl.evgrnx)**

-- [Methodology](docs/methodology.md) — the EKDI formula, weights, and scoring logic
+- [Methodology](docs/methodology.md) — The EKDI formula, weights, and scoring logic
-- [Reproducibility](docs/reproducibility.md) — full breakdown of the three levels above
+- [Reproducibility](docs/reproducibility.md) — Full breakdown of the three levels above
-- [Data Sources](docs/data_sources.md) — every input file, its provenance, and whether it's bundled
+- [Data Sources](docs/data_sources.md) — Every input file, its provenance, and whether it's bundled
-- [Limitations](docs/limitations.md) — what EKDI does *not* claim
+- [Limitations](docs/limitations.md) — What EKDI does *not* claim

 ## Beyond the Atlantic Forest

 The Atlantic Forest is the demonstration case study, not the ceiling of the approach.
-EKDI is built as a configurable workflow (`configs/*.json`) intended for adaptation to other threatened biomes — candidate next pilots include the **Cerrado** and **Sundaland**, where comparable deforestation rates and GBIF occurrence density make the same gap likely to exist.
+EKDI is built as a configurable workflow (`configs/*.json`) intended for adaptation to other threatened biomes — Candidate next pilots could include other threatened, data-rich biomes such as the Cerrado or Sundaland, provided that occurrence data, grid layers, habitat-change data and expert calibration are available.

 ## Limitations

 - EKDI is a decision-support atlas, not a claim of species presence, absence, extinction, or rediscovery.
-- The browser app visualizes processed outputs and does not recompute EKDI client-side.
+- The browser app visualizes processed outputs and does not recompute EKDI client side.
-- EKDI does not auto-update when new GBIF occurrence releases are published — updating requires re-running the pipeline (Level 2/3 above) against a new download.
+- EKDI does not auto-update when new GBIF occurrence releases are published , updating requires re-running the pipeline (Level 2/3 above) against a new download.
 - Atlantic Forest weights are a case-study preset and should be recalibrated before use in another biome.

 Full list: [Limitations](docs/limitations.md)